Are they safe? Can dogs eat mulberry? This is everything you need to know about the berries, fruit, leaves, and more!

 Are Mulberries Bad For Dogs

 No, mulberries are not bad for dogs.
 The only danger is an upset stomach if they eat too much.
 Berries are really high in fiber, so if they eat too many of them, they will probably have loose stools (and lots of it!).
+If you notice your furry friend has digestive issues after eating fresh mulberries, just watch them and give them plenty of water.

 If you are wondering, “are mulberries poisonous to dogs? ” The answer is that nothing about this plant is poisonous for dogs.
 According to the ASPCA, mulberry trees are non-toxic to dogs.